spsforks/SCons-scons-wiki/UsingBuildDir.md

 ## The Duel

 The difficulty arises because the GNU model doesn't have an equivalent of the work directory, and it's not the same as either the source or the build directory.
 Since it contains sources, the natural expectation is that it's equivalent to the source directory, but it's really closer to being the _build_ directory.
-Trying to use `BuildDir()` so that the source directory remains pristine doesn't work, since SCons feels free to create files within what it presumes to be the work directory.
+Trying to use `VariantDir()` so that the source directory remains pristine doesn't work, since SCons feels free to create files within what it presumes to be the work directory.
 (The closest match is that the yield directory plus the work directory is equivalent to the build directory, but that's still not exact.)

-To get SCons to simulate a GNU-style build directory, don't use `BuildDir()` at all; instead, use `Repository()` to tell SCons where to find the sources.
+To get SCons to simulate a GNU-style build directory, don't use `VariantDir()` at all; instead, use `Repository()` to tell SCons where to find the sources.
 Or create the build directory, and run this command in it:
  `     scons -Y /path/to/source [options] [targets]`
  This will create all targets relative to the work (current) directory, looking in the repository directory to find the sources.  (_Caveat_: As of 2007-02-18, the SConstruct must be manually copied to the top of the build tree for this to work; a near-future version of SCons will remember the repository location between invocations and this copy will not be needed.)

-Then, if you want to try a SCons-style yield directory and get all of the clutter out of your work directory, you can experiment with `BuildDir()`.
+Then, if you want to try a SCons-style yield directory and get all of the clutter out of your work directory, you can experiment with `VariantDir()`.
 At that point, all of the gnashing of teeth and rending of garments in the next sections will be useful as you work it through.

 # A Brief Introduction | What And The Why

 [This section added by [StevenKnight](StevenKnight)]

-`BuildDir()` is a powerful tool for enabling the separation of built files from their sources.
+`VariantDir()` is a powerful tool for enabling the separation of built files from their sources.
 This is useful for several reasons:

 1. You can now build different 'build types' into different directories (Release, Debug, etc)
 1. You don't clutter up your source directory with intermediate files.